mikkelcato/uni-bach/uni-5-sem/gr/gr-main.typ

     ),
   ),
   abstract: [
-    Notes on relativity and cosmology taken during the SDU course.
-Based primarily on _Relativity, Gravitation and Cosmology_ by Cheng and other notes.
+    Notes on relativity and cosmology taken during the SDU course---based primarily on lecture notes.
+The purpose of the course is to essentially follow Einstein's derivation of his field equations and then apply them to cosmology.
+For more of the underlying mathematics see my other notes.
   ],
 )